rxxciobanu/InvictusLabs/README.md

 The model consists of two components: a *marginal* model, which describes the distribution of the individual sources of risk, and a *copula* function, which describes the dependence between those sources of risk.
 The marginal model can be specified using a variety of different parametric forms, such as the logistic or normal distributions, while the copula function can be specified using a variety of different parametric forms, such as the Gaussian or Clayton copulas.

 ### Stand-alone model ###
+A stand-alone model is a neural network model trained on the data structured in the **Data Aggregator Engine**, outputting the credit risk of default for a borrower, without taking into account any other systemic risk created by other players in the field.
+This is used to calculate the **Individual credit risk** (see below).

 ### Graph-based model ###